Learn from our Blog

 You can also view our selection of CherylLeeMD products for skin care that is carefully pH balanced, non-toxic, and free of the 88 most common allergens found in skin care.

 So what is keratosis pilaris and why does it have the nickname "chicken skin"!
 Keratosis Pilaris is a skin condition caused by the build up of keratin, a protein in the body that protects the skin.
 When keratin is not naturally exfoliated, it can form a hard plug that clogs hair follicles and creates inflamed bumps on the skin.
-Learn the best skin products to use to prevent or clear up chicken skin.
-These 5 easy skin care steps will bring back your confidence and get you showing off your beautiful skin again.
+Learn the best skin products to prevent or lessed the appearance of chicken skin.
+These 5 easy skincare steps will bring back your confidence and get you showing off your beautiful skin again.

-3. Vitamins & SupplementsTake a daily fish oil supplement.
+3. Try vitamins & supplementsTake a daily fish oil supplement.
 A diet rich in omega-3's can aide the skin in shedding dead skin cells, preventing them from sticking in hair follicles.

-5. Moisturize!Keratosis pilaris is caused by dry skin, it’s more noticeable in the winter months when the weather is drier.
+5. Moisturize!Keratosis pilaris is caused by dry skin.
+It’s more noticeable in the winter months when the weather is drier.
 Use a good moisturizer that won’t clog your pores.
-Again, Obagi's Keraphine lotion, specially formulated for rough skin is the clear winner.
-This lotion is specially formulated to treat keratosis pilaris.
-It contains alpha hydroxy acid (AHA) that exfoliates dead skin cells, smoothing bumpy skin patches.

-Your Reward?
-Sleeveless Shirts!Finish the Summer wearing sleeveless shirts without feeling self-conscious.Check out our products for Chicken skin/Keratosis Pilaris.
+Your reward?
+Sleeveless shirts!Finish the Summer wearing sleeveless shirts without feeling self-conscious.Please read our Blog Disclaimer.

 Everyone wants to know how Jennifer does it.
 She looks like she hasn’t aged a day since she first came on the scene in the 90's.
-There’s no denying she looks amazing AND she’s 48!
-What’s her secret?
+There’s no denying she looks amazing AND she’s almost the big 5-0 What’s her secret?

 Well, here are some tips to stay looking young like J-Lo.